-Enter this Butternut Squash Mac and Peas.
-Sure, it doesn’t taste like Kraft or your normal mac and cheese dish laden with saturated fat and cholesterol; this recipe will fill you with energy, nutrients and leave you feeling very satisfied.
+Enter this Butternut Squash Mac and Cheese.
+Sure, it doesn’t taste like Kraft or your normal mac and cheese dish laden with saturated fat and cholesterol; instead, this recipe will fill you with energy, nutrients and leave you feeling very satisfied.

 Whole grain pasta actually has a good amount of protein itself, but the peas provide an extra protein (and vitamin) boost if you are worried about that sort of thing.
 Feel free to use a different vegetable if you desire.
 Steamed broccoli or cooked kale are also excellent choices!

 My kids absolutely gobbled this up!
 I hope yours will too. 🙂

 Butternut Squash Mac and Cheese (with peas) is made with a combination of butternut squash, cashews and nutritional yeast.
 You will be amazed by the creaminess of this non-dairy kid favorite dish!
 Add peas, steamed broccoli or cooked kale.